 The European Accessibility Act (EAA) is a hot topic in digital marketing these days.
 But what does it mean for e-commerce businesses?

 The rest of this article takes a deeper dive into the EAA, what it means for e-commerce, and how you can remain compliant.
+Also, be sure to take a look at our deep-dive video.

 What is the European Accessibility Act (EAA)?